Naomi Osaka suffers second-round exit to Karolina Pliskova in Brisbane

 However Potapova showed plenty of her own fight in the decider, eventually wrapping up the result in two hours and 52 minutes.

-Meanwhile, sixth seed Veronika Kudermetova cruised to a 6-2 6-3 win over world number 73 Anna Karolina Schmiedlova.
+Meanwhile, top seed Aryna Sabalenka swept past Italy’s Lucia Bronzetti 6-3 6-0 and sixth seed Veronika Kudermetova cruised to a 6-2 6-3 win over world number 73 Anna Karolina Schmiedlova.